 All of Belize's towns, including the parts of Belize City that most visitors frequent, are small enough to cover on foot, although for safety reasons you should take taxis for some trips within Belize City.
 Taxis are plentiful in all mainland towns and are also an option for getting to places out of town, although asking taxis to venture beyond their normal work area can be fairly expensive.

 Bicycling is an enjoyable way of getting around local areas and bikes can be rented at around BZ$20 per day in many tourist haunts (and are free for guests at some accommodations).
-On the cayes, of course, you get around by boat if you're going anywhere offshore.
+On the cays, of course, you get around by boat if you're going anywhere offshore.

-If you're spending some time at the beach and you can't fathom being dependent on your own leg-power, you might consider renting a golf cart.
+If you're spending some time at the beach and you can't fathom being dependent on your own leg power, you might consider renting a golf cart.
 It's relatively inexpensive (compared to a car) but it still gets you to the beach and back without causing you to break a sweat.
 The golf cart is a popular form of transportation in Placencia, San Pedro and – to a lesser degree – Caye Caulker.
 Both gas-powered and battery-powered golf carts are available: gas goes further and faster, but battery is better for the planet.
-Expect to pay about BZ$130 per day for a four-seater.
+Expect to pay about BZ$100 to BZ$130 per day for a four-seater.